oldoddtw/LogExpress/README.md

 ![LogExpress logo](./90_image/lx_logo.png)
-> A Mettler Toledo instrument data capture system designed for grassroots and disadvantaged users, and it is the only shared software of its kind.
-Officially announced on 2023/11/01.
+> A Mettler Toledo equipment data capture system specifically designed for underserved users at the grassroots level with limited IT skills and cost constraints, and it is the only personally developed shared software of its kind among similar systems.
 <!-- Live demo [_here_](https://www.example.com).-->
 <!-- If you have the project hosted somewhere, include the link here. -->